 When backlog grooming is working at its best, it usually takes the form of a regularly scheduled meeting attended by key team stakeholders.
 To keep the session focused, it’s generally not a good idea to bring too many people into backlog grooming meetings.
-But representatives of core teams — product managers, product owners, and QA, and so on — should be present.
+But representatives of core teams — product managers, product owners, QA, and so on — should be present.

 Holding regular backlog grooming sessions like these not only keeps teams unified and on-target, but also ensures the backlog doesn’t get bogged down with irrelevant or outdated stories.
 Unlike a daily scrum, which focuses on immediate, daily tasks, backlog grooming is a more strategic exercise, concerned with the progress of the product roadmap as a whole.

 Just like any large-scale team project, agile development teams can sometimes fall out of sync — especially when objectives and outcomes change frequently.
-By holding regular backlog grooming sessions, teams can more easily align their workloads and ensure that the overall project stays on track.
+By holding regular backlog refinement sessions, teams can more easily align their workloads and ensure that the overall project stays on track.

 User stories within the backlog can be reviewed objectively and assessed from a cross-team perspective, often resulting in re-prioritization.
 The meeting is also a good opportunity for members of different teams to debate specific user stories, confirm responsibilities, or reshuffle urgencies where necessary.